 - Available on: iOS | Android

-Create a task from a contact, company, or deal record within your free HubSpot CRM.
+You can create a task from a contact, company, or deal record within your free HubSpot CRM.
 Then, set a due date or email reminder.
-You can also include notes, set your task’s type, or even assign a task to someone else.
+You can also include notes, set your task type, or even assign a task to someone else.

 - Price: Free